chilikasha/tinytools/README.md

   > And [OpenSnitch](https://github.com/evilsocket/opensnitch) is a `GNU/Linux` port of Little Snitch.

 - [Metadata Cleaner](https://metadatacleaner.romainvigier.fr/) allows to view metadata in your files and to get rid of sensitive information you may not want to disclose.

+- [NextDNS](https://nextdns.io/) - lightweight and easy customizable tool to block ads and trackers on websites and in apps.

 - [Suspicious Package](https://www.mothersruin.com/software/SuspiciousPackage/) - inspect macOS installer packages, examine their contents and see what they actually do.